yliang725/Anomaly-Detection-IoT23/README.md

 * The research was performed on the IoT-23 dataset.

 ## Data Preprocessing
 This file is the data preprocessing for IoT-23 dataset.
-Which loads 23 datasets seprately into Pandas dataframe, then skip the first 10 rows (headers) and load the 100,000 rows after.
-When finished, it combines 23 dataframes into a new dataset: iot23 combined.csv
+It loads 23 datasets seprately into Pandas dataframe, then skip the first 10 rows (headers) and load the 100,000 rows after.
+When finished, it combines 23 dataframes into a new dataset:
+iot23 combined.csv

 ## Models
 There are total of 4 models are implemented in this project: